Annet2804/Annet2804/README.md

 </h3>

 <h3 align="left">
 🌝 Hi!
-I'm Anna, and I'm a beginner in frontend development.
-Right now, I'm taking courses where I'm learning how to create user-friendly and responsive websites.
-I enjoy designing beautiful layouts in Figma and Photoshop.
-I'm passionate about learning, growing my skills, and bringing ideas to life with HTML and CSS.
-I want to grow as a developer and connect with others in the tech field.
-I'm always open to new connections and collaborative projects!
+I'm Anna, a beginner in frontend development.
+I'm currently taking courses to learn how to build responsive websites and apply my design skills with Figma and Photoshop.
+I'm passionate about growing my skills and bringing ideas to life with HTML and CSS.
+Always open to new connections and projects!
  <br>
 💻 Frontend: HTML, CSS
  <br>